iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

   caption="Generated with OpenAI DALL-E 3 and edited by the author."
 />

-I gave it this prompt three times into three new chats, and it gave three completely different responses.
-They all illustrate that asking it to be silly introduces variety into the answers it gives.
+I gave it this prompt three times in three new chats, and it gave three completely different responses.
+They all illustrate that asking it to be silly introduces variety to the answers it gives.
 <br />

 <ChatConversation